graphicore/varla-varfo/explorations/calibrate/index.md

 priority.
 If there's an important reason why something must be displayed true to scale, the page or app should inform the user and if possible detect zooming and warn.
-Moreover, Page-Zoom already invokes media-queries, these will keep working and added support for the new model will improve the situation further.
+Moreover, Page-Zoom already invokes media-queries, these will keep working, and added support for the new model will improve the situation further.
 Ways to handle the fact of zooming will evolve, it's not a blocker.